nradwin/100DaysOfCode/README.md

    - find treasure at your peril in this simple, decision-based game.
    - if/elif/else, conditional operators
 4. **Rock, Paper, Scissors: Man v.s.
 Machine**
-   - classic game with a modern twist, and hidden options...
+   - assert human supremacy in this classic game with hidden options...
    - randomization, lists
 5. **Password Generator**
    - generate a secure password based on its requirements.